liviozanol/liviozanol.github.io/blog/2021-12-01-automation-1/index.md

 ## System Requirements {#system-requirements}

 The simulated architecture will run on a single machine.
 In a production environment you may need to adjust it by separating elements in different secure segments and adding one or more pieces of softwares as needed.
 Since it's on a single machine you'll need some good amount of **FREE** RAM memory (around 8GB), and a decent CPU.
+Since this is a demo, you have the option to use gitlab.com (or other gitlab) instead of intalling one and save about 2-3GB of RAM, just ajust the steps/scripts.

 It'll be used docker-compose and some custom scripts to build the solution.
 You could install it using pure docker or kubernetes, adjusting scripts and files, of course.